Ji Shao: Service under Empress Jia and Sima Lun

 In 291, Ji Shao was reinstated as a Gentleman Attendant at the Palace Gate.
 By this time, Emperor Hui of Jin had succeeded Emperor Wu to the throne, but the imperial court was dominated by his wife, Empress Jia Nanfeng and her relative Jia Mi.
 Jia Mi wanted to befriend Ji Shao, but he did not respond.
 When the Jia clan was overthrown by the Prince of Zhao, Sima Lun in May 300, Ji Shao was thus spared and promoted to Regular Mounted Attendant while holding the position of State Academician.
 He was also enfeoffed as the Viscount of Yiyang.

 In February 301, Sima Lun deposed Emperor Hui and usurped the throne.
 The Book of Jin states that after the usurpation, Sima Lun appointed Ji Shao as Palace Attendant, which he accepted.
 However, the Spring and Autumn Annals of the Thirty Kingdoms (三十國春秋) provides a lengthier and different account.
-It states that when Sima Lun was about to usurp the throne, Ji Shao was approached by the Prince of Yiyang, Sima Wei (not to be confused with the Prince of Chu with a similar-sounding name, who is his third cousin), who showed him Emperor Hui's edict of abdication.
-When asked for his thought, Ji Shao replied, "Even if I die, I will never recognize another emperor!"
-Sima Wei angrily drew his sword at him and backed off.
+It states that when Sima Lun was about to usurp the throne, Ji Shao was approached by the Prince of Yiyang Sima Jingyao, who showed him Emperor Hui's edict of abdication.
+When asked for his opinion, Ji Shao replied sternly, "Even if I die, I will never recognize another emperor!"
+Jingyao angrily drew his sword at him, but soon backed off.
 After Emperor Hui was sent to Jinyong Fortress (金墉城; northwestern part of Luoyang city), Ji Shao followed him and refused to deal with Sima Lun, which caused many people to worry for his safety.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang recorded the two accounts, but chose not to include them in Zizhi Tongjian.)